Inventory Management Techniques For Hardware Distribution

 While there are many hardware wholesalers competing in the market, the hardware industry tends to be concentrated among a few key brands, and these account for the overwhelming proportion of market share.
 As a result, these few companies draw most of the revenue in the sector, and less established companies are left competing for the remaining revenue.
 This leads to a catch-22 situation where smaller companies have little spare capital to promote their brand, leading to their products being overlooked.

 Tighter margins make it difficult for smaller distributors to post profits as price squeezing can lead to many smaller business being forced out.
-Smaller and mid sized companies can utilise inventory optimisation tools like EazyStock to identify areas in their inventory storage model where costs can be liquidated, freeing up cash flow for investment into sales and marketing promotions.
+Smaller and mid sized companies can utilize inventory optimization tools like EazyStock to identify areas in their inventory storage model where costs can be liquidated, freeing up cash flow for investment into sales and marketing promotions.
 More cash flow means a healthier, more competitive business.

 2. Inventory Optimization:

-Inventory Optimisation is the process of perfectly balancing inventory levels to meet actual customer demand over a period of time.
+Inventory Optimization is the process of perfectly balancing inventory levels to meet actual customer demand over a period of time.
 This requires buyers and procurement specialists to order exactly what they need, when they need it and at the exact quantity demanded.
 Easier said than done…

-Inventory Optimisation software is designed to take the guess work out of buying processes.
+Inventory Optimization software is designed to take the guess work out of buying processes.
 Tools like EazyStock work alongside ERP systems to create leaner inventories, while also advising buyers with accurate forecasts for product lines that have high demand and require high safety stock levels.
 On the flip side, with such a highly concentrated industry, there is a risk that certain product lines will fail to sell; this can dramatically damage profits for small to medium sized businesses.
 Here is where it begins to feel like a high wire balancing act.

 Distribution businesses need to avoid overstocking at all costs, while at the same time avoid stock outages that can irreparably damage the brand over time.
-Accurate demand forecasting and an optimised inventory can help to maintain profitability while the company builds positive brand-awareness.
+Accurate demand forecasting and an optimized inventory can help to maintain profitability while the company builds positive brand-awareness.

 Both the construction industry and hardware distribution industry are directly impacted by seasonal variances and trends.
 Newer commercial and residential construction sites require mild weather conditions and will result in projects being closed or shut down during inclement seasons which impacts demand for supplies.